 wooden hurricane candle older and amber glass on a mantel

-Put a white candle in a fall colored glass votive and add it to your mantle.
+Put a vanilla pillar candle in a fall colored glass votive and add it to your fireplace mantle.
 Alternatively, you can light your favorite fall scented candle so your home feels and smells warm and inviting.

-Sometimes even the most subtle addition can have exactly the impact you want.
+Sometimes even the most subtle addition can have the exact impact you want.

 decoupaged pumpkins next to a mercury glass lamp

-If you’re looking for a quick fall DIY project, grab some inexpensive decorative pumpkins from the local dollar store and add some decoupage napkins on them in your favorite fall theme or color.
+If you’re looking for a quick simple DIY project, grab some inexpensive fake pumpkins from the local dollar tree and add some decoupage napkins on them in your favorite fall theme or color.

-If you already own a plain wreath, add burlap ribbon or other fall colored ribbon to it and it will become a great piece of fall decor!
+If you already own a plain wreath, add burlap ribbon or another fall-colored ribbon to it for an easy DIY fall wreath.
+This is a simple way to create a great piece of fall decor!

 Final Thoughts